 - Give informed policy recommendations in the field of innovation

 This course will contribute to students general competence in:

 - understanding of policy and of the role of context in firm strategy

 2. R&D and experience-based models of innovation

-3. Innovation systems and networks
+3. Knowledge exchange and innovation networks

 5. Innovation policy

 Required prerequisite knowledge

 Assessment will be based on two components:

 1. An individual essay of around 3000 words counting 55% of the final mark.